U.S. News Rankings

-Dartmouth College, located in Hanover, N.H., offers a wide range of student activities.
-About 20 percent of students participate in Dartmouth’s NCAA Division I varsity sports.
-More than 90 percent of students live in on-campus housing, which includes residence halls, fraternity and sorority houses, college-approved coeds, and undergraduate societies.
+Dartmouth College, located in Hanover, New Hampshire, offers a wide range of student activities.
+Nearly 25 percent of students participate in Dartmouth's NCAA Division I varsity sports.
+More than 90 percent of students live in on-campus housing, which includes residence halls, fraternity and sorority houses, college-approved coeds and undergraduate societies.
 Approximately 60 percent of students are members of Greek organizations, which serve as the hubs of social life at Dartmouth.
-The Outing Club—the oldest and largest collegiate outing club in the country—is the most popular student organization at Dartmouth, offering outdoor activities, expeditions, gear rentals, and courses.
+The Outing Club – the oldest and largest collegiate outing club in the country – is the most popular student organization at Dartmouth, offering outdoor activities, expeditions, gear rentals and courses.

 |School mission and unique qualities (as provided by the school):|